hoshisabi/LunchAndLearn/README.md

 - **SQLite** - Lightweight database for storing issue data
 - **Python** - Utility scripts for database seeding and API client testing

-The application manages a simple issue tracking system with endpoints to query issues and filter by urgency.
+The application manages a simple issue tracking system with endpoints to query issues and filter by priority level.
 It serves as a practical example for exploring how different AI code assistants can help with various development tasks.

 ---